Bohemian Shepherd vs Boerboel: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Bohemian Shepherd and Boerboel.
 Bohemian Shepherd requires high (1-2 hours daily) levels of exercise and engagement, while Boerboel needs moderate (45-60 minutes daily) activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Because activity levels match, daily time is similar, and other factors become the deciding criteria.
 Bohemian Shepherd owners should plan for 60-90 minutes of daily activity, compared to 60-90 minutes for Boerboel.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Bohemian Shepherd and Boerboel.
 Bohemian Shepherd has moderate to high grooming needs, while Boerboel requires moderate maintenance.
 Professional grooming costs reflect these differences: Bohemian Shepherd owners typically spend $400-$800 annually on grooming, compared to $200-$400 for Boerboel.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+The at-home grooming stack: brushing, bathing, nail care, dental care.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners